ietf-wg-asdf/SDF/sdf.md

 speak of "base SDF" for short.
 In addition, SDF extensions can be defined, some of which may make use of extension points specifically defined for this in base SDF.
+One area for such extensions would be refinements of SDF's abstract interaction models into protocol bindings for specific ecosystems (e.g., {{I-D.bormann-asdf-sdf-mapping}}).
 For other extensions, it may be necessary to indicate in the SDF document that a specific extension is in effect; see
 {{information-block}} for details of the `features` quality that can be